 US trade deficit likely to worsen, study finds

-A growing U.S. trade deficit will worsen in coming years as fruit and vegetable imports exceed exports, according to a recent study.
+A growing U.S. trade deficit will worsen in coming years as fruit and vegetable imports exceed exports, a recent study found.
+Learn more.

 Shifting global dynamics, including political and economic factors, are projected to worsen the trade deficit in coming years, according to a recent University of Illinois study.